angeanto/angeanto.github.io/docs/maintenance/accelerator/README.md

 ### Logo strip verification (2026-09-15)

 The locked Jekyll build and `git diff --check` passed.
 Browser checks at desktop and 390px mobile width confirmed loaded assets, correct placement, no horizontal page overflow, and checkbox/keyboard pause and resume.
 A temporary preview forcing the reduced-motion CSS verified the static wrapping layout with all seven logos and hidden duplicates; the OS motion preference itself was not changed.
 Original asset hashes, local documentation links and documentation exclusion from output were checked.
 The existing GitHub Metadata authentication warning remains non-blocking.
 No generated `_site/` files changed.

+### Compact homepage variant

+The homepage calls `cohort-employers.html compact=true` below the Accelerator actions and above the scorecard.
+The caption identifies first-cohort employers; it does not imply endorsement.
+The variant uses an h3 beneath the card’s h2, 108px slots, 46px height and 60% of the product-page logo widths.
+Both views share the employer data, 38-second loop, pause control and reduced-motion fallback.
+The homepage Read More button uses `_data/accelerator.yml`’s product URL and a secondary outline style, preserving the two existing gold actions.
+No new assets or dependencies are needed; existing ignore rules cover temporary builds.